-We The Women (WTW) is an independent, social-impact enterprise working globally with special focus on the well-being of women and the youth, with its headquarters in Munich, Germany.
+We The Women (WTW) is an independent, social-impact company working globally with a special focus on the well-being of women, youth, and marginalized groups with its headquarters in Munich, Germany.

-While implementing custom-made & creative events, panel discussions, programs and workshops for different countries according to their needs, WTW in turn offers an international platform for dialogue while putting great emphasis on diversity, empowerment through education, sports, creativity & innovation.
+While implementing custom-made & creative events, panel discussions, programs, and workshops for different countries according to their needs, WTW in turn offers an international platform for dialogue while putting great emphasis on diversity, and empowerment through education, sports, creativity & innovation.

 WTW is committed to:

 We The Women (WTW) envisions conscious societies based on a culture of peace, global justice & gender equality.

 Strategically incorporating peace-building elements into grass-root projects while advocating social responsibility.

-Systematic change of mindsets: Providing upcoming generations with the mechanisms they need in order to create a gender-balanced and peaceful society.
+Systematic change of mindsets: Contributing to the creation of the space for upcoming generations with the mechanisms they need to create a gender-balanced and peaceful society.

-Providing the tools needed to empower individuals through platforms, which contribute towards remodeling the existing narrative on gender.
+Providing the tools needed to empower individuals through platforms, contribute to remodeling the existing narrative on gender.

 Raising awareness and support for challenging global issues concerning gender equality, while emphasizing on empowering women & girls.